apache/www-site/content/foundation/marks/faq/index.md

 of applications in process.
 The legal transfer must be signed before the podling can formally graduate, typically at a monthly board meeting.

-- A **best practice** is for a donor to submit a US or local country trademark registration application before starting the incubation process, to secure rights to the name.
-This ensures that the name will be registered and that the ASF will take over registration maintenance once the podling graduates.  **IMPORTANT:** if you submit a new registration application *during the incubation process*, you **must** coordinate with VP, Brand and ASF counsel.
+- **IMPORTANT:** If you are considering submitting a new registration application *during the incubation process*, you **must** coordinate with VP, Brand and ASF counsel.